vanadiuz/table-reservation/README.md

 ## Build Process

-- Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
 - Clone or download the repo
 - Put it in wp-content/plugins/ (preferably on a locally deployed server with wordpress)
 - Go to table-reservation/tremtr (here is front-end web app on Vue js)